 Kohlrabi grows quickly and can be harvested in 8 to 12 days from sowing the seed.

 Purple Vienna Kohlrabi microgreens are vibrant, with purple to rose-colored stems and contrasting dark green leaves.
 The purple of the stem carries up between the cotyledons, and some of the leaves can also be purple-tinged.

-The flavor of Kohlrabi is similar to sweet, mild cabbage and the beautiful color combinations make them great garnishes or additions to sandwiches or slaw.
-Kohlrabi, like almost every microgreen, is great in egg dishes.
+The flavor of Kohlrabi is similar to sweet, mild cabbage, and the beautiful color combinations make them great garnishes or additions to sandwiches or slaw.
+Kohlrabi, like almost every microgreen, is excellent in egg dishes.

-Kohlrabi microgreens are very nutritious and contains over 100% of the recommended daily value of Vitamin C. It's also high in Vitamin B6, Folate (B9), Thiamin (B1), potassium, phosphorus, and calcium.
+Kohlrabi microgreens are very nutritious and contain over 100% of the recommended daily value of Vitamin C. It’s also high in Vitamin B6, Folate (B9), Thiamin (B1), potassium, phosphorus, and calcium.

 - Fights cancer

 - Improves heart health